AmoghJohri/TVB-Tests/README.md

 ### File Descriptions

 1. **FC.txt**: Empirical Functional Connectivity Matrix
+2. **FC.mat**: Contains the Empirical Functional Connectivity Matrix, Region-wise fMRI Time Series and Corresponding BOLD Repetition Time for each Subject
-2. **ROIts.txt**: Empirical fMRI time-series (region-wise)
+3. **ROIts.txt**: Empirical fMRI time-series (region-wise)
-3. **connectivity.h5**: Contains relevant data from the other-files for TVB input.
+4. **connectivity.h5**: Contains relevant data from the other-files for TVB input.
-4. **J_i.txt**: Feedback Inhibhition Control parameter values.
+5. **J_i.txt**: Feedback Inhibhition Control parameter values.
-5. **PCorr.txt**: Pearson's R values for correlation between empirical functional connectivity matrix and simulated functional connectivity matrix.
+6. **PCorr.txt**: Pearson's R values for correlation between empirical functional connectivity matrix and simulated functional connectivity matrix.
-6. **dummy_rsHRF.txt**: Contains Resting-State HRF (dummy) values for each region.
+7. **dummy_rsHRF.txt**: Contains Resting-State HRF (dummy) values for each region.
-7. All the other files contain relevant information for defining the input in TVB.
+8. All the other files contain relevant information for defining the input in TVB.

 ### Tutorials
 * **exploring_the_rsHRF_BOLD_Monitor.ipynb** is a tutorial for using the RestingStateHRF kernel which has been proposed as an addition to the existing TVB BOLD monitor.